 The legacy of the G8 Summit

-Anti-globalization activists starting converging on Genoa on the 19th July 2001, and the first clashes between them and the forces of law and order erupted the following day.
+Anti-globalization activists started converging on Genoa on the 19th of July 2001, and the first clashes between them and the forces of law and order erupted the following day.
 During the large and often violent protests, an Italian police officer shot dead a 23-year-old demonstrator called Carlo Giuliani, claiming self-defense.
 The judge who presided over the subsequent case upheld this.
 On the Saturday during the weekend of the summit, 300,000 demonstrators marched in the city.

-The police charged them and took some of the arrested to the Bolzaneto police barracks where they faced physical and psychological violence.
+The police charged them and took some of the arrested to the Bolzaneto police barracks, where they faced physical and psychological violence.
 During the night, police forces stormed the Diaz Pertini school building with 93 demonstrators inside, as Nick Davies reported.
-61 people ended up in the hospital, three in critical conditions, and one in a coma.
+61 people ended up in the hospital, three in critical conditions and one in a coma.

 The European Court of Human Rights condemned Italy for what had happened in Genoa and called for legislative changes after allegations of torture emerged.
-Furthermore, Amnesty International called it “the worst suspension of democracy in western Europe since WWII”.
+Furthermore, Amnesty International called it “the worst suspension of democracy in western Europe since WWII.”

 A prism of different perspectives